fixie-ai/ai-jsx/packages/docs/docs/guides/docsqa.md

 }
 ```

 Typically you'll want to make sure a corpus has completed loading before exposing it to your users, but for small corpora loading just in time can work as well.
-(If you invoke the DocsQA primitive with a LoadableCorpus that hasn't completed loading, you'll just get a message about the corpus not being ready instead of a real response from the LLM.)

 ## Responding to Queries